Driver's license: India

+People applying for a driving license for the first time, or adding a class of vehicle in their existing license have to apply for a learner's license (LL) first, which is valid for six months.
+This legally certifies LL holders as valid drivers as long as they drive only for training and have a licensed driver accompanying them.
+Driving a vehicle on public roads without a licensed driver or a trainer is an offence which attracts fines.

+After the training, people apply for a permanent driving license test at their nearest RTOs.
+This can be done anytime before the expiry of the LL.
+A person is given a total of three attempts in these six months, and if one fails the third attempt, they have to go through the application of a new license all over again.

 In India, people aged 50 or more, have to undergo strict medical tests in order to obtain a permit that has limited validity and requires renewal every five years.
-A Commercial Driving Licence is valid for 3 years and then requires to be renewed.
+A Commercial Driving License is valid for 3 years and then requires to be renewed.

-India introduced the driving license chip card in October 2019, and set up a nationwide driving licence database to fight against duplication.
+India introduced the universal smart card driving license in October 2019, and set up a nationwide driving license database to fight against duplication.

 Indonesia

 In Indonesia, to drive a motor vehicle, one must own a legal Indonesian Driving License (Surat Izin Mengemudi or SIM).
 It is a card which legally permits one to drive a motor vehicle.
 In Indonesia, there are classes for each driving license for which is allowed to drive a type of motor vehicle: